Infernal-Insights/Hashmancer/Server/README.md

 ```

 This will:
-- Prompt for base directories for wordlists, masks, and rules along with your API key
+- Prompt for base directories for wordlists, masks, and rules.
+A Hashes.com API key is required for registration
 - Configure Redis and logging
 - Install a systemd service
 - Optionally enable a UDP broadcast so workers can auto-discover the server